CEZ Laminar flow reactor

 - Effect of flow rate and feed concentration on the steady-state conversion

-- Visual monitoring of the steady-state conversion for a chemical reaction
+- Visual monitoring of the steady state

 - A small scale laminar flow reactor (400ml working volume) designed to demonstrate both flow pattern characterisation and steady-state conversion in a tubular reactor